foo123/Abacus/README.md

 # Abacus

-**Computer Algebra System** for Symbolic Computation for Combinatorics and Algebraic Number Theory for Javascript and Python
+**Computer Algebra System** for Symbolic Computation for Combinatorics and Algebraic Number Theory for JavaScript and Python

 **version 2.0.0** in progress